jshor/symbology/docs/reference/one-dimensional.md

 :::

 :::tip Tip
-If you are encoding an EAN-8 or EAN-13 symbol and your data already includes the check digit then you can use symbology 14 which takes an 8 or 13 digit input and validates the check digit before encoding.
+If you are encoding an EAN-8 or EAN-13 symbol and your data already includes the check digit then you can use symbology 14 which takes an 8 or 13 digit input and validates the check digit before EncodingMode.
 :::

 ### SBN, ISBN and ISBN-13